cosmosgame/save-the-world/content/the-dream/overview.md

 And then I circle back to where I started -- that childlike sense of awe and wonder.
 That knowing that the world can be very, very beautiful.
 But it takes a magic wish to start it all.

-Ready to start this magic journey with me?

 [1]:	https://www.facebook.com/FansOfStudioGhibli/videos/spirited-away-bathhouse-clip/493650414055324/